SAMMAD5505/Spark-Optimizations/README.md

 # Spark-Optimizations
-Got it!
-Here's a more abstract and domain-neutral explanation that combines the entire tuning process for **large transactional data** without explicitly mentioning "banking data" but still applies to a similar domain like **financial data**.

----

 ## 🚀 **Optimizing Apache Spark for Large-Scale Transactional Data Processing**

 When working with large-scale transactional data in industries like finance, retail, or telecom, Apache Spark is often used for aggregating, filtering, and analyzing vast amounts of information.
 However, the challenges that come with these operations, such as **memory spills**, **shuffle overhead**, **network congestion**, and **driver node issues**, require careful tuning for Spark to handle such data effectively.